 You may be wondering: When will train travel rules and restrictions be relaxed?
 The answer lies in how much risk people want to live with.

-Hopefully we have given you enough food for though to consider travelling by train?
+Hopefully, we have given you enough food for thought to consider travelling by train?
 Why not take a train ride to your next UK holiday destination, or go one better and book a train holiday…

 UK Train Holidays